phdonner/phdonner/markdown.md

 One of the first observations I made while outlining the conceptual framework, was the fact that the author of the Markdown language hadn't provided a way of commenting Markdown content.

-It could be useful to to be able to jot down preliminary thoughts, interesting sources - and of course comments.
+It could be useful to be able to jot down preliminary thoughts, interesting sources - and of course comments.
 They should be easily accessible to be remembered by the author, while not immediately visible to readers of the rendered document.
 There is an interesting [ongoing discussion on this topic](https://stackoverflow.com/questions/4823468/comments-in-markdown) at the Stack Overflow site which could be followed up by further debate and additional experiments.

     <!-- This is a HTML comment.
 It seems to be a functional workaround to make comments in Markdown. -->